In this post, you will learn everything there is to know about using, as well as how to create hero images/banners on your website landing pages.

 So, now that you have your amazing-looking hero image created, how can you use it to help you boost your website’s conversion rate?
 Or moreover, drive visitors to your conversion goal?

-Before we can answer those questions you first need to figure out what you actually want your visitors to do when they land on your website.
+Before we can answer those questions you first need to figure out what you want your visitors to do when they land on your website.

 If your hero banner is going to be displayed on the homepage, for instance, here are some conversion ideas –